 We are all aware that in recent years the digital world has changed due to increased social media use, with social media platforms becoming integral to our daily lives.
 As the influence of these platforms has grown, so too has the concern for the psychological safety of their users.

-This article provides an in-depth review of social media usage, trends, and landmark legislations.
+This article provides an in-depth review of social media usage, trends, and landmark legislation.
 We’ll explore the Digital Services Act in the EU, the Online Safety Bill in the UK, and relevant legislation in the US and Australia.

 The European Union’s Digital Services Act is aimed at creating a safer digital space for users within the EU.
 It introduces a dual-tier system, categorizing platforms as either very large online platforms (VLOPs) or online intermediaries.